GilbertLabWashU/Evvy-BV-UTI/README.md

 # Evvy-BV-UTI
 Evvy BV/UTI
-# Code for BV and UTI Analysis using Clinical Samples from the Evvy Cohort
+# Analysis of participants with BV and/or UTI using vaginal samples from the Evvy Cohort